 The term open protocol

 The manufacturer will have various supply outlets or contractors who they offer training, software and supply of all their equipment to.
-This means that your chosen contractor can offer you a full package from supply of the equipment to the end commissioning work.
-Also this means if you chose another contractor the manufacturer will give you a list of their authorised suppliers.
+This means that your chosen contractor can offer you a full package from the supply of the equipment to the end commissioning work.
+Also, this means if you chose another contractor the manufacturer will give you a list of their authorised suppliers.
 This allows you to look for the most competitive prices in the market.